ar-to/shufflejs-react/.github/CONTRIBUTING.md

 - create topic branch
 - commit
 - `npm run prepublish` to check lib/ and tests
-- `npm run predeploy` to update public/ so CI/CD can update github page
+- `npm run predeploy` to update public/ so CI/CD can update github page.
+Only necessary if updating the website
 - commit updates if necessary
 - push topic branch to remote or merge into master
 - `npm version patch -m "Upgrade to %s for initial demo release"` replace patch with minor, major as needed